 - Consent: if you’ve given consent for us to process your personal information (e.g. in relation to certain support schemes or in relation to certain marketing activities);

-- Legitimate interest: if the activities are for our business purposes and do not impede your rights as data subjects (e.g. carrying out market research or customer satisfaction surveys to improve our service to you, complaints that have been made to CCWater, communications around your water usage, certain marketing activity such as WaterAid leaflets in your billing envelopes, data sharing with credit reference agencies, fraud prevention and detection, ensuring network information and public security etc.)
+- Legitimate interest: if the activities are for our business purposes and do not impede your rights as data subjects (e.g. carrying out market research or customer satisfaction surveys to improve our service to you, complaints that have been made to CCWater, communications around your water usage, certain marketing activity such as WaterAid or other promotional material in your billing envelopes, data sharing with credit reference agencies, fraud prevention and detection, ensuring network information and public security etc.)

 - Contracts: where our processing is necessary for the performance of a contract where you are a party to the contract.

 - Legal obligations: if the processing is necessary for compliance with one of our legal obligations (e.g. we’re required to provide certain contact information and other details about our services to Ofwat, the Consumer Council for Water and the Water Redress Scheme (WATRS)); and

 - Vital interests: we may need to process your personal information to protect your vital interests (e.g. because there is a risk to you and your household due to water quality issues or where the water supply has been disrupted).

 If we process any special category information i.e. information revealing racial or ethnic origin, political opinions, religious or philosophical beliefs or trade union membership, health data, or data concerning your sex life or sexual orientation, we must have a further lawful basis for the processing.
 These further legal bases include where:

 - you give us your explicit consent to process your special category information (e.g. in relation to a support scheme);

 - the processing is necessary to protect your vital interests or someone else's vital interests;

 - the processing is necessary for a legal claim (e.g. because you’ve failed to pay your bill);